 - Prerequisite-Statistics.
 Program requires a prerequisite in Introductory Statistics.

-- Georgia resident must hold a current Georgia RN license.
+- Georgia resident with an unrestricted and current Georgia RN license.
 Out-of-state students must apply and obtain a Georgia RN license.

-- PMHNP applicants must be able to complete clinical hours in a setting with a qualified Psychiatrist or Psychiatric Mental Health Nurse Practitioner within 250 miles of Georgia Southern University.
+- FNP and PMHNP applicants will be required to complete all clinical practicums with a qualified preceptor in Georgia and within 250 miles of Georgia Southern University.

 - Submission/completion of all of the following materials:

 - Complete College of Graduate Studies online application with payment of required fee.